Why I Chose “Praise-Giving” as My One Word for the New Year

 Only One Life to Live

-When I was younger, I thought I would always be young.
+When I was younger, I truly believed I would always be young.
+Days slipped into weeks, weeks into years—and before I realized it, many years had quietly passed.

 Why Praise-Giving?

-I wanted my word this year to modify and change me.
-Praise-giving describes what I want to do and puts action into the word.
-It brings it alive.
+I wanted my word this year to change me—to call me into action.
+Praise-giving describes what I long to do and who I want to become.
+It takes praise out of the abstract and gives it movement.
+It brings it to life.

-As mothers, many of us get caught in the daily grind of dishes, laundry and cleaning the house.
-We get stuck in the season of life we find ourselves in without being able to see the light at the end of the tunnel.
+As mothers, many of us get caught in the daily grind—dishes, laundry, meals, and an endless cycle of cleaning.
+We can feel stuck in the season we’re in, unable to see the light at the end of the tunnel.
+The days feel long.
+The work feels unseen.

 3 Verses on Praise-Giving